 - The health insurance plan you offer must meet essential coverage and affordability requirements, meaning the employee’s contribution does not exceed 9.56% of their annual household income.
 Some of the coverage requirements include benefits such as hospitalization, maternity and newborn care, prescription drug coverage, and mental health services.

 - Everyone (read “your employees”) must enroll in health insurance by January 31, 2019 or face a 2.5-percent tax on their annual adjusted gross income.
 This is why it’s critical for you to communicate about open enrollment to any employees who may not be covered.
-(Check out our blog on “Taking the Stress Out of Open Enrollment” for creative ways to engage your employees.)

 - Form 1095-C Deadlines: Employers are required to submit reports to the IRS on the healthcare coverage they offered to employees.
 Here are deadlines you should make note of:

 - January 31, 2019 1095-C forms stating their healthcare options must be delivered to employees on paper or by hand, unless they’ve consented to electronic delivery.